AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/frontmatter.md

 290aa–6 to 290aa–14.
 Transferred or Repealed.

+290aa–15.
+Department of Health and Human Services grant accountability.

+290aa–16.
+Evaluation of performance of Department of Health and Human Services programs.

 #### Part B—Centers and Programs ####

 #### subpart 1—center for substance abuse treatment ####